 The church of Saint Spyridon is located in the Old Town of Corfu, right behind Liston.
 It has the largest bell tower of all churches in the city and it is its red dome that visitors first see when they arrive by boat to Corfu.
-This saint is the protector of the island, as the myth says that he saved the town from a plague in the 17th century.

 Built in the 13th century on the hill of Paleokastritsa, the monastery houses a small museum with Byzantine and post Byzantine icons.
 The museum gives great views to the sea and it is open to visitors.